tethysplatform/tethys/docs/installation/production/manual/configuration/advanced/multi_tenancy.rst

 **Run migrations**:

-If the Tethys database is been create for the first time, new tenant tables are created as part by detecting and applying migrations in the following way.
+If the Tethys database is being created for the first time, new tenant tables are created as part of it by detecting and applying migrations in the following way.

    .. code-block:: bash

        tethys manage makemigrations <app_label>
        tethys manage migrate_schemas

-If existing django-apps become tenant aware (are moved to the `TENANT_APPS` list), django will not recognize that new migrations need to be applied.
-Add the `--fake-initial` flag to the `migrate_schemas` so the these tables are create on the tenant schemas.
+If existing django-apps become tenant aware (are moved to the `TENANT_APPS` list) later on, django will not recognize that new migrations need to be applied by default.
+Use the ``migrate`` command to first unapply the migrations at the tenant level and then reapply them properly using the ``zero`` parameter and the ``--tenant``` flag in the following way.

    .. code-block:: bash

-       tethys manage makemigrations <app_label>
+       tethys manage migrate <app_label> zero --fake --tenant tethys manage migrate <app_label> --tenant
-       tethys manage migrate_schemas --fake-initial

 After updating your :file:`portal_config.yml` file: